Tips and Tools for Excellent Customer Service

 How do you provide excellent customer support?

-Meet your customers where they are
+Meet your customers where they are.

-The public is increasingly taking to social media to both ask for help and to put companies on blast for failing to provide that help.
-If your company isn’t paying attention to Facebook and Twitter, you’re likely missing out on opportunities to keep customers happy and turn critics into fans.
+The public is increasingly taking to social media to ask for help and put companies on blast for failing to provide that help.
+If your company isn't paying attention to Facebook and Twitter, you're likely missing out on opportunities to keep customers happy and turn critics into fans.

-Be proactive rather than only reactive
+Be proactive rather than only reactive.

 Despite the terms being used interchangeably (including in this article!), there is a difference between customer support and customer service.
 The former is reactive, while the latter is proactive.
 Support is when a customer reaches out to you for help with a problem they’re already having.
 Service is when you reach out to them with ways to help out BEFORE a problem occurs.